-49.2.3.6 Require acoustic insulation for Critical Listening Environments to limit the impact of town centre noise on occupants.
+- 49.2.3.6 Require acoustic insulation for Critical Listening Environments to limit the impact of town centre noise on occupants. - 49.2.4 Objective The Glenpanel Precinct provides for non-residential activities that complement the role of the Commercial Precinct with development which responds to the character of the area. - 49.2.4.1 Enable small-scale commercial and community activities to serve the day-to-day needs of the local community. - 49.2.4.2 Require development within the Glenpanel Precinct to protect the historic heritage values of the Glenpanel Homestead and its setting and manage adverse effects of development on the historic heritage values of Glenpanel Homestead and its setting.

-- Objective The Glennanel Precinct provides for non-residential activities that complement the role 49.2.4 of the Commercial Precinct with development which responds to the character of the area. - 49.2.4.1 Enable small-scale commercial and community activities to serve the day-to-day needs of the local community. - 49.2.4.2 Require development within the Glenpanel Precinct to manage adverse effects of development on the historic heritage values of Glenpanel Homestead and its setting. - 49.2.5 Objective - A range of compatible activities are provided for within the Zone. - 49.2.5.1 Enable education activities throughout the Zone and ensure that any potential adverse effects of the education activities, including buildings, on neighbourhood amenity are minimised by: - promoting a high standard of building and site design including the location of open space and setbacks; - the efficient provision and design of vehicle access and carparking. - 49.2.5.2 Limit commercial activities in the residential precincts to a scale that maintains the primacy of the Commercial Precinct for these activities, supports the social and economic well-being of the local community, and avoids or mitigates adverse effects on residential amenity. - 49.2.5.3 Provide for community activities in the Zone where these support the health and safety and the social and economic well-being of the local community and adverse effects on the residential Precincts are minimised. - 49.2.5.4 Avoid the establishment of activities that are not consistent with the amenity values of the Zone, cause inappropriate environmental effects, and are more appropriately located in other zones. - Avoid Visitor Accommodation in all residential precincts, and avoid Residential Visitor Accommodation in the 49.2.5.5 Low and Medium Density residential precincts, consistent with the role of the Zone in providing for the needs of local residents. - Limit Residential Visitor Accommodation in the High Density Residential Precinct, consistent with 49.2.5.5A enhancing market attractiveness of and affordability within high density residential developments. - Limit Residential Visitor Accommodation in the High Density Residential Precinct, consistent with 49.2.5.6 enhancing market attractiveness of and affordability within high density residential developments - 49.2.5.7 Provide for Visitor Accommodation within the Commercial Precinct and the Glenpanel Precinct provided that this activity is consistent with the objectives and policies for those Precincts. - 49.2.6 Objective - Development in the Zone minimises the generation of additional vehicle trips along State Highway 6, and reduces, as far as practicable, vehicle trips along State Highway 6 generated by the adjoining residential areas at Ladies Mile. - 49.2.6.1 Provide for a range of activities to serve residents of the Zone and residents within adjoining Ladies Mile residential areas (including areas on the south side of State Highway 6 and Threepwood) that reduce the need for travel along State Highway 6, including: - Educational facilities: - A variety of commercial activities to provide for the day-to-day needs of the Ladies Mile communities; - Recreational and open space areas; and - Other community facilities including sportsgrounds and buildings for community uses. - 49.2.6.2 Require the integration of the Zone with the adjoining residential areas at Ladies Mile and State Highway
+49.2.5 Objective - A range of compatible activities are provided for within the Zone.

+- 49.2.5.1 Enable education activities throughout the Zone and ensure that any potential adverse effects of the education activities, including buildings, on neighbourhood amenity are minimised by: - promoting a high standard of building and site design including the location of open space and setbacks; - b. the efficient provision and design of vehicle access and carparking. - 49.2.5.2 Limit commercial activities in the residential precincts to a scale that maintains the primacy of the Commercial Precinct for these activities, supports the social and economic well-being of the local community, and avoids or mitigates adverse effects on residential amenity. - 49.2.5.3 Provide for community activities in the Zone where these support the health and safety and the social and economic well-being of the local community and adverse effects on the residential Precincts are minimised. - 49.2.5.4 Avoid the establishment of activities that are not consistent with the amenity values of the Zone, cause inappropriate environmental effects, and are more appropriately located in other zones. - 49.2.5.5 Avoid Visitor Accommodation in all residential precincts, and avoid Residential Visitor Accommodation in the Low and Medium Density residential precincts, consistent with the role of the Zone in providing for the needs of local residents. - 49.2.5.5A Provide for Limited Residential Visitor Accommodation in the High Density Residential Precinct, consistent with enhancing market attractiveness of and affordability within high density residential developments. - 49.2.5.5B Provide for Visitor Accommodation within the Commercial Precinct and the Glenpanel Precinct provided that this activity is consistent with the objectives and policies for those Precincts. - 49.2.6 Objective Development in the Zone mMinimises the generation of additional private vehicle trips along State Highway 6, and reduces, as far as practicable, car dependence and private vehicle trips along State Highway 6 generated by the adjoining residential areas at Ladies Mile by promoting travel mode shift, including by providing for a range of activities to serve residents of the Eastern Corridor and the wider Wakatipu Basin; integrating the TPLM Zone with the existing Eastern Corridor communities through roading and active travel links; providing for efficient and convenient public transport and active transport; and requiring medium and high residential densities north of State Highway 6 to sustain public transport and the commercial and social amenities within the Zone. - 49.2.6.1 Provide for a range of activities to serve residents of the Zone and residents within adjoining Ladies Mile residential areas (including areas on the south side of State Highway 6 and Threepwood) that reduce the need for travel along State Highway 6, including: - a.
+Educational facilities; - b.
+A variety of commercial activities to provide for the day-to-day needs of the Ladies Mile communities;